hug-sch/vse-docs/setup/organize/strip-types/striptypes.rst

 The strip types are classified into 4 groups: (1) the input source is created in another Blender module (2) the input source is external (3) the input is created within the Sequence Editor (4) the input source is another strip.

 Each strip type is uniquely color-coded.
-In figure 1, from top to bottom: Scene strip (Light Green),  Mask strip (Dark Grey), Movie strip (Aquamarine), Sound strip (Turquoise), Image/Sequence strip (Brown), Color (Light Grey + selected color), and Text (Purple).
+In figure 1, from top to bottom: Scene strip :scene:`███`,  Clip strip :clip:`███`, Mask strip :mask:`███`, Movie strip :movie:`███` , Sound strip :sound:`███`, Image/Sequence strip :image:`███`, Color :color:`███` + selected color), and Text :text:`███`.
+These colors are defined and can be changed with the menu :menuselection:`Edit --> Preferences --> Themes --> Video Sequencer`.

 The Group 4 strip types are not shown in figure 1 and will be discussed in a separate section.
 They presume the existence of one or more of the above basic strips.

 Each strip has multiple Properties.
 Figure 1 shows the Properties of a Movie strip.
 This sidebar can be displayed with :menuselection:`View --> Sidebar` or shortcut key N. All properties are organized in panels, e.g. Compositing, Transform, Crop, ...
 Navigating these panels is explained in `Tabs & panels <https://docs.blender.org/manual/en/dev/interface/window_system/tabs_panels.html>`_.
 The top of the sidebar contains the always visible header with the icon of the strip type, the name of the strip and a Mute checkbox.
 You can name or rename your strips here.
 If the Mute button is checked the strip will still be visible in the Sequencer but will not produce any output.